InnaGrij/hru-hru/README.md

 oink oink, peasants

-the might hrushka is here to claim your, soon muddy, soul
+the mighty hrushka is here to claim your, soon muddy, soul